NOTE: if you are upgrading to version 9.0x, check out the

-As some have found, upgrading from one version of DX4WIN to another is not a
+As some have found, upgrading from one version of DX4WIN to another can seem

-straightforward task.
-Normally, you install each new version of DX4WIN in
+like a daunting task.
+Normally, you install each new version of DX4WIN in its

-its own directory.
-The upgrade process does not automatically copy your
+own directory.
+The upgrade process does not automatically copy your personalized

 Here is the text from the DX4WIN help file: